Conway Public Schools

 Asymptomatic- Testing positive for COVID-19, but not exhibiting any symptoms.
 COVID-19 transmission in the absence of symptoms reinforces the value of measures that may prevent the spread by infected persons who may not exhibit symptoms despite being infectious.

 Quarantine- required for someone identified as a probable close contact to a positive case of COVID-19.
-This person must remain at home and avoid all public activities for 14 days from the last date of contact with the positive case, even if they receive a negative test result.
+This person should remain at home and avoid all public activities.

 Frequently Asked Questions